Alejogb1/job-board/blog-data/why-am-i-getting-an-error-while-loading-pickle-file---errno-13-permission-denied-data-pkl-file.md

 chmod a+r data.pkl
 ```

-`a+r` grants read permissions to everyone, which might be okay if it’s a personal project. if this is for a server or a shared environment, you may want to adjust group or user access more carefully using `chown` and `chmod`.
+`a+r` grants read permissions to everyone, which might be  if it’s a personal project. if this is for a server or a shared environment, you may want to adjust group or user access more carefully using `chown` and `chmod`.

 for example, to change the ownership to the current user and group that is executing the command, you can use: